4d/docs/website/translated_docs/pt/Concepts/identifiers.md

     //Mas este comando espera um nome de método ON EVENT CALL("HANDLE EVENTS")
 ```

 Os métodos projeto podem aceitar parâmetros (argumentos).
 The parameters are passed to the method in parentheses, following the name of the method.
 Each parameter is separated from the next by a semicolon (;).
 The parameters are available within the called method as consecutively numbered local variables: $1, $2,…, $n.
 The parameters are available within the called method as consecutively numbered local variables: $1, $2,…, $n.
 Além disso, pode direcionar múltiplos parâmetros consecutivos com a sintaxe ${n} onde n, expressão numérica, é o número do parâmetro.
+The parameters are available within the called method as consecutively numbered local variables: $1, $2,…, $n.
+Além disso, pode direcionar múltiplos parâmetros consecutivos com a sintaxe ${n} onde n, expressão numérica, é o número do parâmetro.

 Dentro de uma função, a variável local $0 contém o valor a devolver.